 Ghost – Impera (Album Review)

-Over the last decade Sweden’s Ghost has climbing to stadium and festival headlining status on their way to Rock genre dominance.
-Fronted by Tobias Forge, aka Papa Emeritus IV, and accompanied by A Group of Nameless Ghouls, the given name for the members of the band, Ghost has amassed a hardcore worldwide following.
-Achieving one platinum album after another, and nearly impossible to ignore, they are back in 2022 Impera, out March 11th via Loma Vista Recordings.
+Over the last decade, Sweden’s Ghost has been climbing to stadium and festival headlining status on its way to Rock genre dominance.
+Fronted by Tobias Forge, aka Papa Emeritus IV, and accompanied by A Group of Nameless Ghouls, the given name for the band members, Ghost has amassed a hardcore worldwide following.
+Achieving one platinum album after another, and nearly impossible to ignore, they are back in 2022 with Impera, out March 11th via Loma Vista Recordings.

 All these factors in mind, it all begins with the beautiful and sincere “Imperium.”
-Something that would be perfect for opening a concert, it is a dramatic piece that is uplifting and inspiring while leaning towards the familiar Ghost sound.
-Then “Kaisarion” strikes an ’80s Stadium Rock chord that adds a whole new dimension to the Ghost repertoire.
-Additionally, it features some Punk influences in the bass tone, as well as the guitar riffs, providing a shock to the system that is still quite fitting.
+A dramatic, uplifting, and inspiring piece leaning towards the familiar Ghost sound would be perfect for opening a concert.
+Then “Kaisarion” strikes an ’80s Stadium Rock chord that adds a new dimension to the Ghost repertoire.
+Additionally, it features some Punk influences in the bass tone and the guitar riffs, providing a shock to the system that is still quite fitting.

-Moving forward, “Spillways” has a similar vibe to the prior songs, but still remains a separate entity thanks to interesting a capella performed lyrics “You keep a casket deep within.
+Moving forward, “Spillways” has a similar vibe to the prior songs, but remains a separate entity thanks to interesting a cappella performed lyrics, “You keep a casket deep within.
 You try to mask it, but fall back in sin.”
-Then there is the aforementioned single “Call Me Sunshine” which begins with a clean version of the main riff that progresses to a powerful verse.
-Also including a crowd-pleasing chorus that features the lyrics, “You will never walk alone.
-You can always reach me,” it is bound to take over auditoriums worldwide with unison chants.
-This is before “Hunter’s Moon” arrives with a very strong chorus.
-A righteous selection as the album’s lead single, some might argue it lacks in the verse, but nonetheless has been met with positive feedback from both fans and the industry alike.
-And it is not to say “Hunter’s Moon” lacks quality, it is just a slight come down from previous tracks on Impera which all retain a huge overall sound.
+Then there is the above single “Call Me Sunshine,” which begins with a clean version of the main riff that progresses to a powerful verse.
+Also included is a crowd-pleasing chorus that features the lyrics, “You will never walk alone.
+You can always reach me.”
+It is bound to take over auditoriums worldwide with unison chants.
+This is before “Hunter’s Moon” arrives with a powerful chorus.
+A righteous selection as the album’s lead single, some might argue it lacks in the verse, but it has been met with positive feedback from both fans and the industry alike.
+And it is not to say “Hunter’s Moon” lacks quality, it is just a slight come down from previous tracks on Impera, which all retain a huge overall sound.

-Speaking of that a larger than life sound, other standout moments include “Darkness At The Heart Of My Love,” “Bite Of Passage,” and “Respite On The Spitalfields.”
-All displaying a new musical progression for Ghost…could this all lead to the potential rebirth of the ’80s Heavy Metal sound?
+Speaking of that larger-than-life sound, other standout moments include “Darkness At The Heart Of My Love,” “Bite Of Passage,” and “Respite On The Spitalfields.”
+All display a new musical progression for Ghost.
+Could this all lead to the potential rebirth of the ’80s Heavy Metal sound?
 One can only hope!

 Like the in-depth, diverse coverage of Cryptic Rock?
 Help us in support to keep the magazine going strong for years to come with a small donation.